Vivekanand-R/Industry-Outlook/README.md

 ![image](https://github.com/user-attachments/assets/d9296762-8b15-47b8-b414-3063205593d0)

+Generic Learning's:

+(If the company revenue growth drops slowly when compared to previous year, market cap drops by 2 billion, why does the company still adding more roles, what could be the strategy here ?.

+A. Maybe Digital Transformation Push, pivoting hard into AI, SaaS, or cloud-native platforms.

+B. Due to Integration of Newly Acquired Companies.

+C. Talent reshuffling, Big Pipeline or long term contracts, Stock Buyback or Value Recovery (Market Cap) Is Not the Priority for now, or Betting on AI.

 Last Refresh: Apr 2025, Source: open source API (yfinance: Personal view to understand the healthcare sector)

 **Key Takeaways:** The total market cap is approximately $5,044 billion (i.e. $5.04 trillion), and the total workforce 2.3 Million employees across the industries in the above listed 33 healthcare companies.
 Just for understanding, the US stock market as a whole has a total market capitalization of around $46 trillion as of 2023.